chriskgernon/chriskgernon/qgisModel.md

 ## My First QGIS Model
 In the first lab, we created a model to calculate direction and distrance from a point.

+Here are two graphs I made using the entire state of Kansas.
+I used an arbitrary point in the Northeast corner of the state as the City Center and all the census tracts as the Input Features.

+This [graph](dir_plot.html) shows how the direction impacts the median rent based on Census Tracts in Kansas.

+This [graph](dist_plot.html) shows how the distance from the point impacts the median rent based on Census Tracts in Kansas.

 [Model](Distance_from_point.model3)

 [back to Main Page](index.md)